 8.80.010 - Purpose and Intent.

-The purpose and intent of this chapter is to establish procedures to facilitate expediency in the process of rebuilding, repairing or replacing structures that were damaged or lost as a result of the 2017 Napa Fire Complex disaster.
-Notwithstanding any other provisions that may conflict, this section shall control with respect to redevelopment or repair of structures and properties that incurred damage during the 2017 Napa Fire Complex disaster.
+The purpose and intent of this chapter is to establish procedures to facilitate expediency in the process of rebuilding, repairing or replacing structures that were damaged or lost as a result of the 2017 Napa Fire Complex and the 2018 Steele Fire disasters.
+Notwithstanding any other provisions that may conflict, this section shall control with respect to redevelopment or repair of structures and properties that incurred damage during the 2017 Napa Fire Complex and the 2018 Steele Fire disasters.

 Section Three.
 Section 8.80.020 (Definitions) of Chapter 8.80 of the Napa County Code is amended to read in full as follows: